davidmcclure/lint-analysis/notebooks/posts/03-stopwords/tweets.md

-New @literarylab blog post - The (weird) distributions of function words across novels.
+Blog post over at @literarylab - The (weird) distributions of function words across novels.

 A write-up of stuff I've been tweeting about for a couple months - thanks @jurafsky, @scottenderle, @quadrismegistus, and @mljockers for helping me think through some of this!

+90 of the 100 most frequent words in the corpus have very uneven trends:

 Some of the weirder stuff - I still can't figure out "the," which, at the end, diverges from the overall trend for nouns: